Marc Fennell: India Now

 Fennell became an inaugural co-host of the weekly ABC television show India Now on 30 May 2022.
 The show, described as "an exciting, rich and entertaining half hour of news, culture and politics from India and the subcontinent" is made by the creators of Planet America and China Tonight.
 The show is aimed at an Australian audience and it is hosted by Australians with Indian heritage.
 A second season began in April 2023.

 Podcasts

 In 2019, Fennell created It Burns, a podcast series covering the global race to grow the hottest pepper.
 In 2020 he produced Nut Jobs investigating $10 million worth of nuts stolen from California.
 Fennell also created the ABC and CBC podcast series Stuff The British Stole which has since spawned a television series airing in Australia and Canada.
-In 2025, he started a new podcast highlighting interesting parts of history, No On Saw It Coming.
+In 2025, he started a new podcast highlighting interesting parts of history called No One Saw It Coming.